 - If there is a signal coming from the control, check the output of the control box next.
 This is generally the larger lugs on the control box, which hold cables that connect the control box to the windlass motor.
 Again, test for voltage while trying to run the windlass up or down.
 If you’ve already determined that the control is outputting a signal to the control box, but the control box is not outputting that same signal to the windlass motor, then the control box has failed and requires replacing.

 Note: if you hear repeated clicking from the control box when it is activated, that is often an indicator that the contacts inside it have been damaged over time due to running with insufficient voltage.
 So if this is the case, replacing the control box will only be a temporary fix, and the underlying voltage issues in the battery capacity or cable sizing must also be addressed.

 - If the system passes all of these voltage tests, and the windlass motor still will not run, then the issue is internal to the windlass motor and it must be repaired or replaced.

-Issue: Your Anchor Windlass Will Run in Only One Direction
+Issue #2: Your Electric Anchor Windlass Will Run in Only One Direction

-Issue: Your Windlass Motor is Running but the Chainwheel Doesn’t Turn
+Issue #3: Your Electric Windlass Motor is Running but the Chainwheel Doesn’t Turn